jasper-zheng/PyAudible/docs/EvaluationResult.md

  * **Received Transmission:** Number of times that the transmission reached and accepted by the receiver, regardless the correctness.
  * **Correct Transmission:** Number of times that the transmission reached and accepted by the receiver, and the receiving was correct.

-The transmission success rate `S` is defined as the ratio between total number of correct received data and total number of transmission.
-The reliability `R` is defined as the ratio between total number of correct received data and total number of received data.
+The transmission success rate `S` defines the ratio between total number of correct received data and total number of transmission.
+The reliability `R` defines the ratio between total number of correct received data and total number of received data.

 ![equation](https://latex.codecogs.com/svg.image?S&space;=&space;\frac{CorrectTransmission}{TotalTransmission})